 The investment committee works on the basis of a set of "Instructions for the investment committee" adopted every year by the Board of Directors and reports back to the Board on the results of its work.
-The investment committee comprises Torgny Hellström (Chair) and Kent Hansson.

 If the Board considers it more appropriate, the entire Board may perform the investment committee's tasks.
-The Investment Committee's tasks were performed by the Board in 2016.
+The Investment Committee's tasks were performed by the Board in 2017.